dyne/Zenroom/docs/pages/rng-service.md

 sharing a context across threads.
 Forked processes must initialize their own context rather than sharing inherited generator state.

+Contexts passed to `zen_rng_init` must be zero-initialized.
+Initializing an already initialized context fails without replacing or leaking its generator;
+call `zen_rng_clear` before reinitializing, or use `zen_rng_reseed` to restart the existing stream.

+## Compatibility exceptions

+Runtime consumers that only need bytes use the checked service.
+A narrow set of native Milagro calls still receives the opaque generator because its ABI requires `csprng *`: `BIG_randomnum`, ECDH key generation and randomized signing, and RSA key generation and OAEP encoding.
+Reimplementing those algorithms around byte buffers would alter their rejection sampling or seeded stream consumption.
+The source and relocation audit allowlists only these call sites plus the RNG backend and VM lifecycle implementation.

 ## Entropy and backend selection

 For a VM without an explicit seed, `zen_entropy_fill` obtains all 64 seed bytes